 Eva squinted her eyes, trying to recall her words.
 Gira couldn’t wait to tell her.
 “You told everyone that the measure of success in one’s life is not by how long you lived, but by how well you have loved.”

-Hearing those words from someone else made it sound more eloquent.
+Hearing those words from someone else made them sound more eloquent to Eva.
 “I waited, looking for an opportunity to serve Bon Abbi,” Gira continued.
-“I never dreamt it would be today, serving you.”
+“I never dreamed it would be today, serving you.”

 Gira got up and sat next to her.
 She slipped her hand around Eva’s arm and said, “I know we’ll become good friends by the end of this journey.”